andres20980/kasten-docs/docs/operating.md

 This can be set via kubectl or on the manual snapshot page in the UI.
 - CSISnapshot - temporary CSI snapshots created during restore operations.
 - PersistentVolumes - temporary volumes created during restore operations.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_operating_support.md
+## Support and Troubleshootingï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+Supported Kubernetes Versions
+Gathering Debugging Information
+Application Debug Information
+Veeam Kasten Tools
+Storage Class Validation
+Security Disclosures
+- Supported Kubernetes Versions
+- Gathering Debugging Information
+Application Debug Information
+- Application Debug Information
+- Veeam Kasten Tools
+- Storage Class Validation
+- Security Disclosures
+- Uninstalling Veeam Kasten
+-
+- Operating Veeam Kasten
+- Support and Troubleshooting
+If you have questions or need support, please refer to Veeam Kasten Community Support or open a case via https://my.veeam.com.
+### Supported Kubernetes Versionsï
+Veeam Kasten currently supports deployments running on the following certified Kubernetes distributions and respective OpenShift versions:
+Note: Veeam Kasten also does not support distributions/versions that have been declared 'End of Life' status as defined by their respective entity/community/vendor (in other words, distributions/versions for which maintenance is not provided anymore by their supporting entity/community/vendor).
+Kubernetes
+RedHat Openshift
+Notes
+1.31
+Respective OpenShift version is not supported yet
+1.30
+4.17
+1.29
+4.16
+1.28
+4.15
+1.27
+4.14
+Kubernetes version only supported when deployed as an OpenShift cluster 1.26
+4.13
+1.25
+4.12
+### Gathering Debugging Informationï
+Admin users running 4.5.7 or later can get support logs from the System Information page under the Settings menu in the navigation sidebar.
+Alternatively, if you run into problems with Veeam Kasten, please run these commands on your cluster as a first step to get information to support.
+The script assumes that your default kubectl context is pointed to the cluster you have installed Veeam Kasten on and that Veeam Kasten is installed in the kasten-io namespace.
+By default, the debug script will generate a compressed archive file k10_debug_logs.tar.gz which will have separate log files for Veeam Kasten services.
+If you installed Veeam Kasten in a different namespace or want to log to a different file you can specify additional option flags to the script:
+See the script usage message for additional help.
+The debug script can optionally gather metrics from the Prometheus server installed by Veeam Kasten, by specifying the --prom-duration flag with a value indicating the desired duration (e.g. "1d", "3h25m").
+The start time of the metric collection is implicitly assumed to be the current time less the specified duration, but can be adjusted with the --prom-start-time flag to specify a time in the past.
+The format is either the simple duration string that is accepted by the duration flag, or a string that is parsable with the date command, which could be a timestamp or a free form relative or absolute time specification.
+For example:
+would collect 270 minutes of metrics starting from 51 hours in the past.
+Note
+Metrics capture only works with the Prometheus instance installed by Veeam Kasten.
+The specified duration directly impacts the size of the captured metrics data so constrain the duration accordingly.
+One can also consider using the --prom-metrics-only flag to separate the collection of metrics from the collection of the logs.
+### Application Debug Informationï
+If you are having issues with a particular application, please also gather the following information.
+Please also get the Helm status:
+### Veeam Kasten Toolsï
+The k10tools binary has commands that can help with validating if a cluster is setup correctly before installing Veeam Kasten and for debugging Veeam Kasten's micro services.
+To learn more about this, see Veeam Kasten Tools.
+### Storage Class Validationï
+k10tools provides an option to validate storage classes via CSI Capabilities Check or
+Generic Volume Snapshot Capabilities Check commands.
+It is also possible for admin users to validate storage classes from the Veeam Kasten dashboard, under the System Information page of the Settings menu in the navigation sidebar.
+The state "Unknown" is shown until validation is run.
+### Security Disclosuresï
+We value the critical role that the security community plays in helping us protect the confidentiality, integrity, and availability of our software, services, and information.
+If you have information about security vulnerabilities that affect Kasten software, services, or information, please report it via our vulnerability disclosure program.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_operating_security_requirements.md
+## Security Requirementsï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+Permissions Requirements
+runAsUser, runAsGroup
+fsGroup
+NFS Location Profile
+- Permissions Requirements
+- runAsUser, runAsGroup
+- fsGroup
+- NFS Location Profile
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Operating Veeam Kasten
+- Security Requirements
+Veeam Kasten requires additional privileges to efficiently backup and restore applications due to the nature of backup, recovery, and migration operations.
+This article contains descriptions and motivation for all the privileges required by Veeam Kasten.
+### Permissions Requirementsï
+Veeam Kasten requires the following capabilities for both the Veeam Kasten installation namespace (default: kasten-io) and the target application's namespace:
+- DAC_OVERRIDE: Allows to read the data on the volume regardless of the permissions set.
+Veeam Kasten needs this capability to read all the data from the volume.
+- FOWNER: Allows to change owner (chown) of the files and directories.
+This capability allows Veeam Kasten to correctly restore the owner of the entity following the restore process.
+- CHOWN: Allows to change permissions (chmod) of files and directories.
+This capability allows Veeam Kasten to correctly restore access permissions for the entity following the restore process.
+See Linux Capabilities for a detailed description of the above capability requirements.
+### runAsUser, runAsGroupï
+Veeam Kasten runs pods with UID = 1000 and GID = 1000,
+which need to be permitted by the security policies.
+Additionally, it might be required to allow the default Prometheus UID\GID.
+See Monitoring for
+information about Grafana and Prometheus usage.
+Note
+### fsGroupï
+Value 1000 for fsGroup parameter should be allowed by security policies.
+During the restore phase, Veeam Kasten creates a volume for restoring data and sets fsGroup = 1000 to the internal restore-data-* pod's securityContext so that data can be written to that volume.
+### NFS Location Profileï
+If the NFS location profile is used in rootless mode, the security policies must allow the supplementalGroup used by the profile.
+See NFS Location Profile for details.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_siem.md
 ## Integrating Security Information and Event Management (SIEM) Systemsï